-The first line of an OVF file should be a file type identification line, having the form where the value "rectangular mesh v1.0" identifies the meshtype and revision.
+The first line of an OVF file should be a file type identification line, having the form or where the value "rectangular mesh v1.0" or "irregular mesh v1.0" identifies the mesh type and revision.
 While the OVF 1.0 format was under development in earlier OOMMF releases, the revision strings 0.99 and 0.0a0 were sometimes recorded on the file type identification line.
 OOMMF treats all of these as synonyms for 1.0 when reading OVF files.

+'''

 OOMMF: rectangular mesh v1.0

+'''